Gregory Collins

 I also teach a course on business analytics, where we extend beyond basic statistical skills and begin applying some of the mathematical methods that underlie machine learning.
 In addition to writing code and making sense of authentic datasets, we also explore aspects of organizational culture and leadership that help facilitate a sensible use of data.

-Other courses that I have taught at Muhlenberg include Statistical Analysis and a first-year seminar on canals.
+Other courses that I have taught at Muhlenberg include Business Decisions in Sports, Project Management, Economics of Education, Statistical Analysis, and a first-year seminar on canals.
 Prior to joining the Muhlenberg community, I taught quantitative methods for education leaders and public policy analysts, and I taught high school physics, Earth science, energy and economics at a public school in the Lehigh Valley.

 Research, Scholarship or Creative/Artistic Interests